 Presenting online is a completely different experience than presenting in-person.
 When you present online you lose the interaction with the audience, you are unable to read body language or facial expressions to see if they are interested or bored out of their minds, and you get absolutely no feedback on whether or not they understand what you are trying to explain.
 You have to trust yourself, talk to a screen for an hour, and hope that the technology does not suddenly decide to throw a tantrum and stop working for no reason.

-I recently presented my first ever webinar.
+I recently presented a webinar for the first time.
 It went quite well, but there are many things I want to do better next time.
 Writing down what I learned will help me improve my own presentation skills and slide decks, but I also hope it can help other new speakers prepare for their first webinar.
-Please feel free to share your own tips and tricks, I would love to learn from you! :)

 Before the Webinar

 Your audience will not be able to see you.
 Make sure that everything you want to show and explain is included in your slide deck since you can’t talk with your hands or point at the screen.
 Will you talk about a specific thing on your slide?
 Use boxes, arrows or highlighters to help your audience focus on that specific thing.
 There will usually be a 1-3 second lag from when you do something on your screen to when your audience sees it, so trying to point with the cursor can be difficult.
 Because of the lag you should also avoid animations and slides that will only be on the screen for a couple of seconds.

 Test the webinar software, screen and sound settings